Part 4 in a series of tutorials on value investing: A step by step guide to the process I use to evaluate a new stock.

 The Financial Statements

 It’s a quick exercise to go online and download a company’s latest annual and quarterly reports.
 These are statements that public companies are required to file with the securities commission once every three months (quarterly reports) or once per year (annual reports).
 In the US, they are referred to as 10-Q’s and 10-K’s.
-In foreign countries these repots are often called interim reports and are issued biannually.
+In some foreign countries they only issue interim reports every 6 months instead of quarterly.
 The authorities maintain a website called EDGAR (in the US) and SEDAR (in Canada) that contain links to all the relevant files.
 In other countries, you sometimes have to go to a company’s website to find the appropriate filings.

 In order to properly interpret these reports, you need to teach yourself some basic accounting.
-The Investopedia.com website is a great resource for this.
-I’ve covered some accounting terms in this series, but if you’re new to the investing game, there will likely be many other terms you come across that you’re not sure the meaning of.
-Fortunately, it’s easy enough to look them up.
+If you’re new to the investing game, there will likely be many terms you come across that you’re not sure the meaning of.
+Fortunately, it’s easy enough to look them up on the internet.
 In the beginning, it can feel like learning a new language.
 There may be a lot of terms you’re unfamiliar with like “accrued liabilities” or “deferred revenue” but once you’ve taken the time to look them up, things will get clearer.
 It’s a relatively limited vocabulary and while it’s daunting at first, it doesn’t take that long to get up to speed.

 The next section of the financial statements is the balance sheet which lists all of a company’s assets (cash, inventory, equipment, real estate, etc.) followed by all of its liabilities (amounts owed to suppliers, bank loans, bonds it has issued, etc.).
 If you take all of a company’s assets and subtract all of its liabilities, the amount left over is known as the company’s book value or shareholder’s equity and this number appears in a section at the bottom of the balance sheet.